What Is Contemporary Design? And How To Decorate

 A wood-heavy design can be brought into a contemporary design realm with a few strategic inclusions, such as plenty of clean straight lines (which juxtapose, and show off, the wood grain beautifully) and cozy layers in neutral colors.

-Of course, the dynamic nature of the contemporary design makes this section time-locked.
-But, today, we’ll do our best to showcase what types of design elements are contemporary touches.
+Of course, the dynamic nature of contemporary design makes this section time-locked.
+But today, we’ll do our best to showcase some contemporary design characteristics.

 Neutral, masculine color palette

-Feminine elements don’t tend to take root in contemporary design; rather, the overall effect is more muted, mature, and masculine.
-This is particularly true of the color palette.
+Feminine elements don’t take root in contemporary design; rather, the overall effect is muted, mature, and masculine.
+A contemporary color palette features gray, black, and brown in varying shades.

 Sleek, clean lines